-If you’re putting the finishing touches on your van conversion, you may be wondering whether the price of a camper van awning is worth it.
+If you’re putting the finishing touches on your camper van conversion, you may be wondering whether the price of a van awning is worth it.
 Some of the best van awnings, like the Fiama 65 awning that I had on my first Sprinter Van, run up to $2,000!
-Personally, it seems like a hefty price to pay for shade, which is why I opted against one of these awnings as my newest van was being built out by Outside Van.
-I also didn’t want anything hanging off of the van that would affect my gas mileage or make it obvious that the van was, in fact, a camper.
+Personally, it seems like a hefty price to pay for shade, which is why I opted against one of these awnings on my current Sprinter van.
+I also didn’t want anything hanging off of the van that would affect my fuel economy or make it obvious that the van was, in fact, a camper.

 Then, we spent an entire summer traveling in my current Sprinter Van without an awning, and I started to wonder if I made a mistake, especially when we were at music festivals or car camping with friends for a few days.
-However, I didn’t use the awning in my first van enough to justify the price, so I relied on bulky pop-up shade structures that took up precious room in our van garage.
-Or I’d strategically park the van so the afternoon sun was on the driver’s side, a trick I’m sure many awning-less van lifers out there know.
+A van awning sure would be nice at times!

 Get the scoop on the MoonShade van awning in this review.